-There isn’t a word or a term for patients with chronic illness who conquer an aspect of their condition.
+There isn’t a word or a term for patients with chronic illness who recover an aspect of their condition.
 Their lives might be dramatically different, but they are still faced with the same binary definitions - healthy or sick, able or disabled.

 I don’t know how to categorize myself.
-I am much more able than I was before.
+I am much more able bodied than I was before.
 The metal in my skull and spine are providing more support than my neck brace ever could, and are allowing me to appear more or less ‘normal’.

 So maybe I can be normal?
 Maybe I can cross over into the more or less healthy category?
-The able category?
+The able bodied category?
 After all, that’s how I appear.
 Unless I wear my neck brace, no one is going to offer me their seat on the bus.

 Except I’m not cured.
 The surgery was a structural fix to a structural problem caused by an underlying faulty system.
 And that system hasn’t changed.
 It still gives me trouble, and will continue to do so.